dwightjack/wok-pkgs/docs/packages/task-views/README.md

 The `render` function will receive three arguments:

-- the template contents as a string
+- the template contents as a string.
-- an object with optional data collected from external data sources.
+- an object with optional data collected from [external data sources](#setup-a-data-source).
-- the path to the template file
+- the path to the template file.

 ?> The object data exposes a special `PRODUCTION` flag that reflects the `production` property of Wok [`$.env`](https://dwightjack.github.io/wok-pkgs/#/packages/core/configuration?id=env) object.